manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 * `FooBar` should be designed and used as a `FooBar`, no more, no less
 * `MyFoo` must either implement `Foo` itself or define a separate, reusable `Foo` component.

-So, in my judgment, partial delegation is not worth the trouble.
+In my judgment, partial delegation is not worth the trouble.
 The delegation model is simpler without it and naturally promotes high cohesion by prohibiting it.

 ## Abstract components